flotwig/ringo/DESIGN.md

 `PONG`

 Measuring the round-trip time of this packet is used for RTT measurement for new hosts.
+If the PONG is not received in 10 seconds after 3 retries, the pinged Ringo is considered to be offline.

 ### RTT Vector